kt-k10/Pagerank/README.md

 > It will take about 10 seconds to load and parse the data files.
 > All the other computation happens essentially instantly.

-Currently, the pagerank of the nodes is not currently being calculated correctly, and so the webpages are returned in an arbitrary order.
-Your task in this assignment will be to fix these calculations in order to have the most important results (i.e. highest pagerank results) returned first.

 ## Task 1: the power method

 Implement the `WebGraph.power_method` function in `pagerank.py` for computing the pagerank vector by fixing the [`FIXME: Task 1` annotation](https://github.com/mikeizbicki/cmc-csci145-math166/blob/81ed5d2b75f5bc23b8de93805c29321ab431ed9b/topic01_computation_pagerank/project/pagerank.py#L144).

-> **NOTE:**
-> The power method is the only data mining algorithm you will implement in class.
-> You are implementing it because there are no standard library implementations available.
-> Why?
-> 1. The runtime is heavily dependent on the data structures used to store the graph data.
->    Different applications will need to use different data structures.
-> 1. It is "trivial" to implement.
->    My solution to this homework is <10 lines of code.

 **Part 1:**

-To check that your implementation is working, you should run the program on the `data/small.csv.gz` graph.
+To check that the implementation is working,
+I can run the program on the `data/small.csv.gz` graph.
-For my implementation, I get the following output.
 ```
 $ python3 pagerank.py --data=data/small.csv.gz --verbose
 DEBUG:root:computing indices